P.S.H.E & R.S.E

 Our PSHE curriculum promotes the spiritual, moral, cultural, mental and physical development of our pupils, preparing them for life in the wider world.
 At Crawley Ridge Junior School, pupils are taught:

 To develop the knowledge, understanding and skills they need to manage their lives now and in the future.

 1. Opportunities to explore, clarify and if necessary, challenge their own and others' values, attitudes, beliefs, rights and responsibilities.

 2. The skills, language and strategies they need in order to live a healthy, safe, fulfilling, responsible and balanced lives.

 3. Opportunities to develop personal attributes such as resilience, self-confidence, self-esteem and empathy.

-We use the PSHE Association and PSHE and Me and SCARF to inform our curriculum planning.
-Topics included in the programme of study are: Healthy Relationships, Feelings and Emotions, Valuing Difference, Rights and Responsibilities, Managing Money
+We use the PSHE Association and SCARF Coram Life to inform our curriculum planning.
+Topics included in the programme of study are: Me and My Relationships, Valuing Difference, Keeping Myself Safe, Being My Best, Rights and Responsibilities, Growing and Changing.

 Relationship and Sex Education

 Sex education is a natural development in the science study programme of life cycles in the Year 5 summer term.
 It is not treated as a separate subject to be taught in isolation.
 In our school planning the structure, behaviour and life history of many different animals and plants are studied within this context; humans are also included.
 In Year 3 children are introduced to the biology of the human body.
 In Year 5 changes in the development of boys and girls at puberty are discussed and explained in some detail, as is the subject of human reproduction.
 This is related to and compared with reproduction in other mammals and plant life cycles.

 However it is always stressed that there are wider implications to be considered in all human behaviour.
 Great emphasis is laid on the wonder and mystery of life and the importance of responsible attitudes and loving and caring relationships.